HaveTimeDrinkTea/W05_password_generator/README.md

 ### Extra Features
 * Generate a password on page load based on default parameters
 * Copy button in the textarea for user to copy the password to clipboard.
+[See Further Improvements](#description)
 * Styled the webpage and included contact details.